Linda Arrigo: Deportation and US activities

 On 15 December 1979, she was deported and then blacklisted from Taiwan by James Soong, then head of the Government Information Office, for her involvement in the Kaohsiung Incident.
-The ROC government falsely accused Arrigo of spying for the Central Intelligence Agency (CIA).
+The ROC government accused Arrigo of spying for the Central Intelligence Agency (CIA).
 She returned to California following the deportation.

 Shih Ming-teh was arrested in the wake of the Kaohsiung Incident.
 After trial, he was sentenced in April 1980 to life imprisonment under the continuing martial law (1949–1987).
 Arrigo and her mother brought international media attention to the Kaohsiung Incident, resulting in unprecedented Taiwanese media attention to the trials.
 Seven other leading dissidents also received sentences of ten or more years for sedition, and the mother and daughters of one, Provincial Assemblyman Lin Yi-hsiung, were murdered on February 28, 1980.

 In the US, Arrigo was arrested in 1981 while protesting the mysterious death of Chen Wen-chen.
 She moved from California to New York in 1983 for further graduate study in the Department of Sociology, Binghamton University.
 In July 1985, Arrigo and several others staged a hunger strike in sympathy with Shih Ming-teh's hunger strike, which was aimed at forming an opposition party in Taiwan.